Stuycs-K/project03-final-10-leem-jhas/DEVLOG.md

 (only works for one pass)
 - more than 1 hr was spent on task

+### 2024-01-05 - Client guesses
+- Added server.c setting up initial dashes
+- Added read and write to puth client and server
+- issues with reading/writing - not done
+- more than ~1hr 30min was spent on task

 ## Player 2: Mary

 ### 2024-01-02 - Brief description